Lenny's Podcast/Discussions

 juni

 The question that creates space is the tool for that.
 And it takes confidence to use it.
 Most hosts feel the pressure to keep moving, to demonstrate preparation, to add their own contribution.
-Saying say more feels passive.
+Leaving a question that open feels passive.

 milo